 Constable killed in stone-pelting hours after PM Modi's rally in Ghazipur

 Lucknow, Dec 29: Uttar Pradesh Chief Minister Yogi Adityanath has taken cognizance of the unfortunate death of Constable Suresh Vats in Ghazipur in a stone-pelting incident.
-He has announced Rs 40 lakhs compensation for the wife of the deceased.
+He has announced Rs 40 lakh compensation for the wife of the deceased.

 The constable died after he was hit by a stone thrown by a protesting mob on Saturday hours after Prime Minister Narendra Modi addressed a rally.
+Also, two locals from the area were injured in stone pelting allegedly by Nishad Party workers near Atwa Mor police station in Naunera area.

 Also read: Modi attacks Congress over farm loan waiver in Karnataka, says it betrayed farmers